jordaneremieff/asgi-examples/mangum/README.md

 Mangum adapters are intended to work with any ASGI application and any ASGI framework.

-**Note**: One caveat to the ASGI adapter working universally is any platform-specific conflicts that need to be considered in a particular application, e.g. read-only filesystems.
+**Note**: One caveat to the ASGI adapters being universal would be any platform-specific conflicts that need to be considered for a particular application, e.g. read-only filesystems.

-* Edit `asgi.py` and uncomment and application try.
+* Edit `asgi.py` and uncomment and application to try.

 * Edit `requirements.txt` to include any dependencies, ie: if you are using a framework.